Sports ballroom dance. Ballroom dancing

 • The heel should be wide and stable.

 • Shoes can be of any material and color.
-Ebbs under metal are allowed.
+Metal castings are allowed.

-• For shoes, you can pick up socks of any color or flesh-colored tights.
-You can not wear tights in a grid or with glitter elements, patterns, etc.
+• You can pair your shoes with socks of any color or nude tights.
+You cannot wear fishnet tights or those with glitter, patterns, etc.

-Shoes and dresses for ballroom dancing must comply with a number of strictly regulated rules, not following which, the artist may be disqualified.
+Shoes and dresses for ballroom dancing must comply with a number of strictly regulated rules, without following which the artist may be disqualified.

-Sports ballroom dancing is one of the most costly sports.
+Ballroom dancing is one of the most expensive sports.
 In addition to paying for classes, there are other expenses.
-Consider them:
+Let's look at them:

-1. Paying for a circle is the first upcoming expense.
+1. Payment for the circle is the first upcoming expense.

 2. Outfit for participation in competitions and concerts.